bizley/yii2-migration/README.md

 default `yii\db\Migration` methods can be recognised (with the exception of `execute()`, `addCommentOnTable()` and `dropCommentFromTable()` methods).
 Changes made to table's data (like `insert()`, `upsert()`, `delete()`, `truncate()`, etc.) are not tracked.

+## Tests

+Currently only MySQL tests are provided.
+Database configuration is stored in `tests/config.php` (you can override it by creating `config.local.php` file there).